Services Contacts Free Consultation via WhatsApp

 Nostrification after apostille

 It is important to understand: an apostille is only the first step.
-For actual recognition of your education abroad, in most countries, nostrification will be required — the procedure for establishing the equivalence of your diploma to the diploma of the host country.
-Nostrification is conducted after receiving an apostille and usually includes document examination, taking additional exams (in some countries) and issuing a recognition certificate.
+It confirms the authenticity of the document, but does not guarantee that your education will be automatically recognized as equivalent to the local one.
+For this, in most countries, a separate procedure is required — nostrification — the procedure for establishing the equivalence of your diploma to the diploma of the host country.
+Requirements depend heavily on the country and profession: for regulated professions (doctor, lawyer, teacher, engineer), nostrification is mandatory, while for some non-regulated professions in a number of countries it may not be required at all.
+Nostrification is conducted after receiving an apostille and usually includes document examination, taking additional exams (in some countries and for regulated professions) and issuing a recognition certificate.
+Also note: after the apostille, for submission to a foreign organization, you will almost certainly need a notarized translation — of both the diploma itself and the text of the apostille.

 For professionals: qualification confirmation for work abroad

 Qualified specialists going abroad for employment face special requirements for legalizing educational documents.
-Unlike students, who only need to confirm their education level for admission, professionals often need to prove their professional qualification — and this is usually a more complex procedure.
+Unlike students, professionals often need to prove their professional qualification — and this is a more complex procedure.

 Regulated and non-regulated professions